 Most importantly, the instructor will need to narrow the topic.
 Will this be an open session proposing viable alternatives to Middle Eastern oil?
 Or will this be a discussion and vote on the Alaskan oil-drilling proposal?
 Or will this be a debate on how to allocate the budget for research on alternative energy?

 The teacher will need to flesh out the roles provided.
 Although recommended for 9th-graders, the lesson plan will probably not need to be adapted for undergraduates, in part because he or she will need to design assessment criteria.
 The debate will be one for which the teacher will need to remind the students to take the role of their character fairly seriously, even if the student disagrees with the character's perspective.

 The site proposes a fascinating assignment to follow up the debate: a paper countering the arguments they made during the debate.
 Before the debate, the instructor might ask students to work in teams each of which would create a table showing the current breakdown of U.S. energy sources: oil, coal, nuclear, hydroelectric, wind, other, including quantity consumed each year and sources.
 It would be interesting to see how numbers varied between the tables constructed by oil industry advocates and environmentalists.

-Timothy Heaton's Energy and Mineral Resources ( This site may be offline. ) practice exam could be used in its online form as a warm-up exercise, or as a source of questions (and multiple choice answers) for a follow-up examination.
+Timothy Heaton's Energy and Mineral Resources (more info) practice exam could be used in its online form as a warm-up exercise, or as a source of questions (and multiple choice answers) for a follow-up examination.